 By Michael Ermogenis

-Kolioussis was born in the stunningly beautiful, but seldom visited area of Epirus in northwest Greece.
-His interest in drawing/painting started in childhood — and he is entirely self-taught.
+Kolioussis was born in the stunningly beautiful but seldom visited area of Epirus in northwest Greece.
+His interest in drawing and painting started in childhood, and he is entirely self-taught.

 Painter makes Santorini home